Operational guide and checklist

 Depending on the prevailing protection level for the local area, when deciding whether an event should proceed, event organisers will want to consider the following key risk factors, using a risk matrix to do so:

 Whether an event is taking place indoors or outdoors:

 Generally there is a lower risk of transmission when outdoors compared to when indoors.
 This is likely to have an impact on what mitigation measures are appropriate.
 For example, ventilation is particularly important to consider for indoor events.
 The Scottish Government has published guidance on ventilation.

-In order for an event to take place, event organisers should ensure that capacity of attendees has been calculated to allow 2 metres physical distancing at all times.
+In order for an event to take place, event organisers should ensure that capacity of attendees has been calculated to allow 1 metre physical distancing at all times.
 This will be affected by the layout of the venue.
 For some events, more space may be needed for queuing, internally and externally.
 The event footprint may need to be very different.
 Pinch points such as entry, exit, stairs, escalators, vomitories, toilets and refreshment areas should be considered to ensure distancing can be maintained.
 For some venues this may mean closing roads or pavements which will require discussion with the local authority.
 The time taken to enter the venue should be considered and built into the communication plan.

-A particular consideration may be that events usually have specific start and end time, leading to many people wanting to arrive and leave at the same time.
+A particular consideration may be that events usually have a specific start and end time, leading to many people wanting to arrive and leave at the same time.
 During these times it may be more difficult to maintain physical distancing, particularly for those reliant on public transport.
 Consideration should be given as to the ability to stagger arrival and exit of attendees and put any other mitigations in place.

 If an event can take place behind closed doors or on a broadcast only basis: